• Back

 intro

-These days, coding interviews are like security checks before getting into big companies, and they are getting more and more competitive.
-It is not uncommon to hear someone fail coding rounds multiple times before he/she could eventually land in a halfway decent job.
-Leetcode used to only have 300 questions, but now it's a whopping 2400.
-I actually got dinged twice as well in the beginning of 2021, which is why I am here rethinking what I should do about this trend no matter it's for good or bad.
+These days, coding interviews are like security checks before getting into big companies, and they keep getting more competitive.
+It is not uncommon to hear someone fail coding rounds multiple times before eventually landing a decent job.
+LeetCode used to have only a few hundred questions; now it is enormous.
+I got dinged twice myself at the beginning of 2021, which is why I started rethinking what I should do about this trend, whether I like it or not.

-The real question is how should we navigate given that the market is already like this?
-Coding interview skills are a little different from actual coding skills, since it is all about algorithms.
-In my years of experience of doing ML research, I never actually needed to use heap or any fancy data structures to process my data.
-Whereas at a coding prep site, there's almost 1 in 5 chance that you can stumble upon on a heap question.
+The real question is how we should navigate a market that already works like this.
+Coding interview skills are not exactly the same as actual coding skills because the game is heavily algorithmic.
+In my years of doing ML research, I almost never needed a heap or fancy data structures to process my day-to-day work.
+Yet on a coding prep site, there is always a decent chance you will run into a heap question.
 Should I complain?
-Should I just keep doing research and publish papers and stay in academia? or should I get on the train and do leetcode as well?
+Should I just keep doing research, publish papers, and stay in academia?
+Or should I get on the train and do LeetCode as well?

-I guess I am more of a realistic person and my answer is to tackle the leetcode questions with a clear structure of what I am doing, and try to rebuild a stronger algorithmic foundation throughout this process.
-ML or stats or math skills are like the 'devil fruit' power, but coding skills, at the end of the day, are still the basic combat power to rely on in this rapidly-evolving tech world.
+I am more of a realist, so my answer is to tackle LeetCode questions with a clear structure and to use that process to rebuild a stronger algorithmic foundation.
+ML, stats, or math skills are like the "devil fruit" power, but coding skills are still the basic combat power you rely on in a rapidly evolving tech world.

 I am taking my baby steps.

-After doing LeetCode for 2+ year or so, I have several important epiphonies:
+After doing LeetCode for 2+ years, I have several important epiphanies:

-• Interview coding is different from research coding; do it or not do, stop whining since there's not much use complaining;
+• Interview coding is different from research coding; do it or not do it, stop whining since there's not much use complaining;

-• Do questions by categories are way more efficient than do it randomly!
+• Doing questions by categories is way more efficient than doing them randomly.
 Remember common patterns!

 • Need to take notes and Review! we human beings eventually succumb to the Ebbinghaus forgetting curve

-• Discipline, Discipline and Discipline!
-Laziness it the biggest enemy.
+• Discipline, discipline, and discipline!
+Laziness is the biggest enemy.

-• Write succinct code!
-Short code but readable.
-Try to cut to the chase ASAP intead of trying brute force first!
+• Write succinct code.
+Short code, but readable.
+Try to cut to the chase ASAP instead of trying brute force first!

 • Try to explain every major implementation step or motivation.
-Carve out the data structure, sudo code, and try to list out several edge cases.
+Carve out the data structure, pseudo code, and try to list out several edge cases.

 • Try to talk like a likeable person during interview: positive, smart, good technical habits, and willingness to listen and debug.

-• Eventually, muscle memories work faster than the brain, there are patterns in each categories, and would need to memorize.
+• Eventually, muscle memory works faster than the brain.
+There are patterns in each category, and some of them simply need repetition.

 • Thought process is more important than actual coding, need to let people see why you are doing what.

 • I managed to keep doing Leetcode's daily challenge after I found where I want to work at.
-It simply became my habit, which does not take much mental power to execute every day.
-In this way, you would always keep at least 70-80% percent of your peak coding performance, and still could think independently without much help from GPT tools.
+It simply became a habit, which does not take much mental power to execute every day.
+In this way, you can keep at least 70-80% of your peak coding performance, and still think independently without too much help from GPT tools.

 • Array: